anyosa/ExpCandy/pages/index.md

 ### Productivity 📈

 - 2 minutes rule: If you can do it in two minutes, do it!
+- Write your tasks in a to-do list.
+This can help to 'declutter' your mind if you have many things to do.
+- Sometimes the best thing you can do is rest.
 - Find your own productivity workflow.
 Check todoist's [blog](https://blog.doist.com/) to have a better idea about these workflows.

 ### Coding 💻